Interlake-Saints/the-late-and-great/_posts/2000-01-17-viktoriya-pastukh.md

   - traffic
 gender: female
 ---
-Viktoriya died in a car crash on January 17, 2000 near Blewett Pass in Chelan County.
-She was driving with Pavel Paulishin '97, who also died in the accident.
+Viktoriya died in a car crash on January 17, 2000, near Blewett Pass in Chelan County.
+Sadly, she was driving with [Pavel Paulishin '97](https://ihsmemorial.org/class-of-1997/pavel-paulishin/), who also died in the accident.